ivgivanov/100-days-of-code/log.md

 **Today's Progress:** Theoretical lesson, Java Collections

 **Thoughts:** Started a short course at pluralsight covering Java Collections.
 Explains in depth benfits and usecases.
-Tovered the Collection interface and List
+Covered the Collection interface and List

+**Link to work:** N/A

+### Day 32: July 3, 2020

+**Today's Progress:** Theoretical lesson, Java Collections (continued)

+**Thoughts:** Breaking down Maps.
+It's a datastructure that it's proven to be really useful in the real world.
+Need more practice to get used to it

 **Link to work:** N/A